sbarman25/sbarman25/README.md

 - I'm a Data Professional with a mixed (Software Engineering/Data Science) background.
 I have worked mostly as individual contributer with small startups.

-- I only work on private repos, so not much stuff in here.
+- I mostly work on private repos, so not much stuff in here.

 - Single handedly architected, designed, and wrote the backend system of Exmplr (product).